-When you’re looking for days out with the kids, or things to do in the Royal Forest of Dean, think deeper, think beneath your feet; because hidden beneath the trees of the forest is a magical world of caverns and the fascinating story of our ancient iron and ochre mining history for you to discover.
+When you’re looking for things to do in the Royal Forest of Dean, think deeper, think beneath your feet; because hidden beneath the trees of the forest is a magical world of caverns and the fascinating story of ancient iron and ochre mining history for you to discover.

 TICKETS & PRICING

-Our extensive natural cave system is one of the most ancient, complex and fascinating mine systems in Britain.
-Set in a beautiful valley, in the Royal Forest of Dean, we are easy to find and explore.
+Our vast natural cave system covers hundreds of acres, it has been mined for iron ore and pigment over thousands of years, to create one of the most ancient and complex cave systems in Britain.
+The Caves are set in a beautiful valley, on the edge of the Royal Forest of Dean, they are easy to find and fun to explore.

-Clearwell Caves – Ancient Iron Mines, Nr Coleford, Gloucestershire, GL16 8JR
+Clearwell Caves – Ancient Iron Mines, The Rocks, Clearwell, Coleford, Gloucestershire, GL16 8JR.

 THE LAMPROOM CAFÉ

-As with everything else we do our gift shop is a little different; alongside the ordinary things to excite the children you’ll find our own range of sweets and treats, the finest range of artists' ochres mined from our very walls, bespoke ceramic creations coloured by those very ochres and other geological and cave related items to carry your new discovery on once your journey is at its end.
+As with everything we like to do, our gift shop is a little different; alongside exciting things for visitors, you’ll find a range of sweets and treats, a variety of artists' ochres and minerals from the mine as well as minerals from around the world.
+We sell bespoke ceramic creations, some coloured by our very own ochres, hand made jewelry, gifts, collectables and other geological and cave related items to continue your discovery once your cave journey ends.